Premature Ovarian Failure Panel with FMR1 repeat expansion

 The strengths of this test include:

-- Our Nucleus online portal providing transparent and easy access to quality and performance data at the patient level
+• Our Nucleus online portal provides transparent and easy access to quality and performance data at the patient level

-- ~2,000 non-coding disease causing variants in our clinical grade NGS assay for panels (please see ‘Non-coding disease causing variants covered by this panel’ in the Panel Content section)
+• ~2,000 non-coding disease-causing variants in our clinical-grade NGS assay for panels (please see ‘Non-coding disease-causing variants covered by this test’)

-- Our systematic clinical interpretation workflow using proprietary software enabling accurate and traceable processing of NGS data
+• Our systematic clinical interpretation workflow using proprietary software enables accurate and traceable processing of NGS data

 Test Limitations